iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > With increasing numbers of people taking the antibody test, wouldn't the results of that be a very useful factor to take into account?<br> :date: __2021-03-15 11:08:10__

-> App is OK for answering their set questions but doesn't give much opportunity to offer feedback.
-Takes up a lot of memory for not much functionality.<br> :date: __2021-03-13 16:23:25__

-> It works but I will be glad when it is no longer necessary.<br> :date: __2021-03-13 11:18:07__

-> It seems to give different numbers for the number in your area eg today Dartford 318 and the result for your area on the map eg Dartford 87 ?<br> :date: __2021-03-13 10:36:50__

 #### 2-star reviews